Pinoy Big Brother: The House

 The Pinoy Big Brother studios as seen from the 12th floor of ELJ Communications Center.
 On the lower left of the picture is the facade designed for the former reality television show Pinoy Dream Academy, on the upper left is the Pinoy Big Brother activity area, while on the upper right of the picture are the swimming pool area and the Pinoy Big Brother multi-purpose hall.

 The Pinoy Big Brother House during its construction.
 It sits in a 1,400-sq. m. property.

 The location of the Pinoy Big Brother House used to occupy an old house; it was demolished in order to give way for the show.
 The house was built within 79 days in 2005 and was built by 50 men round-the-clock.
 The house is actually a large, fully air-conditioned studio with a facade made to look like an ideal middle-class house.
-It is located just in front of the ELJ Communications Center in Eugenio Lopez Street, Diliman, Quezon City.
+It is located just in front of the ELJ Communications Center in Eugenio Lopez Jr. Drive, Diliman, Quezon City.
 The leftmost part of the facade was designed for another reality show franchise called Pinoy Dream Academy until 2011 when it was entirely removed in favor of Big Brother.
 The interior of the studio is designed to look like a real house with themes and interior design changing for every season of the show.
 The studio is also designed to capture every "housemate's" activities with state-of-the-art surveillance cameras and microphones.
 The house is surrounded by walls with two-way mirrors to allow cameramen to directly shoot from behind of the mirrors.
 The studio has backlots that are utilized for several purposes depending on the season's theme.
 Currently, the backlots are utilized as an activity area, swimming pool area, and multi-purpose hall.
 Previously, it was also used for a garden, a resort, a concert hall for Pinoy Dream Academy, an eviction hall, and even a slum.
 The multi-purpose hall, in particular, is used by the ABS-CBN Foundation as a relief goods storage facility during calamities.
 The house's set-up is that of a bungalow, even though the facade is obviously designed as a two-storey house.
 The second floor houses a state-of-the-art master control room and several amenities designed for the program's crew.
 Although any form of communication from the outside world is banned inside the house, there is a large flat-screen television set in the living room, used for only 2 purposes: